-Clean the condenser coils.
-Remove all the dirt, because the dirt causes the extracted moisture to freeze on the coils hence decrease the dehumidifier effectiveness.
+- Clean the condenser coils.
+Remove all the dirt, because the dirt causes the extracted moisture to freeze on the coils hence decrease the dehumidifier’s effectiveness.

-Clear any dirt or dust on the fan blades.
+- Clear any dirt or dust on the fan blades.
 Lubricate the fan motor.
-Once done cleaning fan ensure the fan motor is working effectively if not, replace the motor.
+Once done cleaning the fan ensures the fan motor is working effectively if not, replace the motor.

-If the dehumidifier still does not turn on, unplug the unit from power and check for any damage on the power cord.
+- If the dehumidifier still does not turn on, unplug the unit from power and check for any damage to the power cord.
 If any damage is spotted, please replace the power cord.

 If all the above steps fail to restore the dehumidifier functionality, please call a repair person before buying a new dehumidifier.